 But, even if we imagined a hypothetical universe in which notice and choice were actually meaningful, they would still be problematic because they put all of the burden on users to protect their data even though those users have very little control over that data.
 Companies can and do track consumers across their devices and locations, and data about consumers are shared, sold, or used for targeting.
-Much of this happens between and among companies with which consumers never choose to interact.7
+Much of this happens between and among companies with which consumers never choose to interact - again, see our ISP report for some clear examples.20

 Notice and choice will not address the broader surveillance practices upon which the current digital advertising economy is built.
-Take, for example, the paradigmatic example of overcollection: the gratuitous collection and sharing of geolocation information by the "Brightest
+As our ISP report noted: